 Deflation is a rare occurrence.
-However, given the state of the global economy and a general prevailing sense that Europe may be slipping into deflation, many investors are concerned about the possibility and wondering about a deflation investment strategy.
+However, given the state of the global economy and a general prevailing sense that Europe may be slipping into deflation, many investors are concerned about the possibility and wondering about a strategy for investing in deflationary environment.

-Deflation refers to a situation where general levels of prices for goods and services in the economy are falling.
+Deflation economics: Deflation refers to a situation where general levels of prices for goods and services in the economy are falling.
 This causes capital investments and purchases to be delayed, declining revenues and increasing layoffs and unemployment.
 Clearly, this is quite worrying, and great care needs to be taken when working out how to invest for deflation.
+Even if it may never be required, a well defined deflation investing strategy is critical to have to avoid devastation in asset values

 I would like to state that I am not very worried about the possibility of deflation, Europe notwithstanding.
 ECB has launched an aggressive round of Quantitative Easing, the results of which remain to be seen.
 However, QE policies have shown to work in the US and Britain, and should have some success in warding off the Eurozone deflation.
 The EU target is at 2% rate of inflation.

-If you are worried about the possibility of deflation, here are a few tips to help you understand the effect of deflation on the stock market.
+If you are worried about the possibility of deflation, here are a few tips to help you understand the effects of deflation on the stock market.

 1. Cash is the safest asset class